Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 Clearly Hotel REITs have performed well since November 8th, the rally (aka "the Trump Bump") has led to a 19% increase, outperforming the RMS (+3.6%) by over 1,600 bps.
 However, near-term RevPAR has not changed and investors are assuming that Trump's new pro-growth administration will provide fiscal stimulus to boost the economy.
 Some investors are questioning whether we have come too far too quickly and if the actual fundamentals might not be improving that much.

-As noted above, within healthcare, Assisted Living (government pay operators) are still higher risk and we believe that if you are in the sector you should only the top REITs like OHI and CCP.
+As noted above, within healthcare, Assisted Living (government pay operators) are still higher risk and we believe that if you are in the sector you should only buy the top REITs like OHI and CCP.

 We are also cautious with regard to the lower quality Mall REITs.
 While we like the opportunity that exists in owning shares in a Sears-based REIT, Seritage (NYSE:SRG), there is outsized risk that the department store will file bankruptcy.
 Mark Twain said it best, "History doesn't repeat itself, but it does rhyme."
 See my recent article on SRG HERE.